guptaPrabhav/target_detection_and_localisation/README.md

 2. Build the package with `catkin_make`
 3. Run the ROS Node `rosrun image_subscriber image_subscriber.py` while the expected topics are published.

+This will most probably not work due to issues with the video feed format published by the voxl_mpa_to_ros node of the RB5 drone.
+But the script below should work normally.

 ### To test out RTSP node-

 1. Make sure the drone and the laptop/computer are on the same network